Workflows6

 The first step is to create new Locations and name them after each store that you have consignment deals with.
 So if you’re providing a few dresses to Clothing-mart, then name a location after them.

 Then use the Transfer Stock window to move dresses from your main warehouse to Clothing-mart.
-The great thing about using Transfer Stock is that it can record when you sent product over and when Clothing-mart actually received it.
+The great thing about using Transfer Stock is that it can record when you sent the product over and when Clothing-mart actually received it.

 By using locations and the Transfer Stock feature, you’ll have a good record of which dresses are there.
 You’ll also be able to tell how long they’ve been there, which is useful in case your deals are for a set amount of time.